Benefits of Living on Campus

 Safety and Security

-University Dining Services provides students dining options in several dining facilities across campus, including: Tri-Towers Rotunda, Prentice Hall, Eastway Center and the Kent Student Center.
-Daily menus can be accessed by dialing "FOOD" (3003) from any campus telephone or by going to www.kent.edu/dining.
-Every student receives a flashcard, which is accepted at all dining areas (if sufficient funds are on the student's food plan).
+University Culinary Services provides students dining options in several dining facilities across campus, including: Tri-Towers Rotunda, Eastway Center and the Kent Student Center.

-The Department of Residence Services provides every student living in the residence halls and Allerton Apartments the opportunity to use the residential network.
+Every student living in the residence halls has the opportunity to use the residential network.
 ResNet provides in-room access to the internet and Kent State's computing resources.
-The necessary computer equipment to use ResNet can be purchased from and installed in your computer by RISC Office staff.
-Students using ResNet must agree to abide by Residence Service's Acceptable Use Policy, Virus Removal Fee Policy, and all university, local, state and federal laws and regulations regarding internet use.
+Students using ResNet must agree to abide by the Acceptable Use Policy, Virus Removal Fee Policy, and all university, local, state and federal laws and regulations regarding internet use.

 Employment and Leadership Opportunities

 On-campus residents are offered a variety of leadership opportunities within their living environment.
-Student employment opportunities within Residence Services include resident assistant, desk receptionist, and security aide.
-Additionally, students have opportunities to gain leadership skills through involvement in their individual House Councils, the governing body of their respective hall, as well as through Kent Interhall Council, the governing body to all the halls on campus.
+Student employment opportunities within Housing include resident assistant, desk receptionist, and safety assistant.
+Additionally, students have opportunities to gain leadership skills through involvement in their individual Residential Engagement Councils (RECs), the governing body of their respective hall, as well as through Kent Interhall Council, the governing body to all the halls on campus.